mgebeily/fletch/README.md

 # fletch
-A tiny, simple, somewhat opinionated state management library. ~1KB.
+A tiny (~1KB with no dependencies), simple, somewhat opinionated state management library.

 # Motivation